Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 £8m contracts were awarded to the two down selected bidders for risk reduction work.

-In April 2004, the US Government approved the export of the General Atomics/Sandia National Labs developed Lynx synthetic aperture radar (SAR) for use on a future Watchkeeper air vehicle, not the BAE proposed RQ-1 Predator as proposed by BAE because they had not made the down select cut.
+In April 2004, the US Government approved the export of the General Atomics/Sandia National Labs developed Lynx synthetic aperture radar (SAR) for use on a future Watchkeeper air vehicle, not the RQ-1 Predator as proposed by BAE because they had not made the down select cut.

-In July 2004 Thales was selected as preferred bidder and the contract award was in 2005 with a planned in-service date of 2007.
-It was also announced that the smaller vehicle would now no longer be part of the programme although subsequent deployment/UOR purchase of the Lockheed Martin Desert Hawk UAV would tend to confirm an enduring requirement.
+It was also announced that the smaller vehicle would now no longer be part of the programme, although subsequent deployment/UOR purchase of the Lockheed Martin Desert Hawk UAV would tend to confirm an enduring requirement.

 Thales announced the Watchkeeper sensor package in 2005;